YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREFIXBAD
 ----------------

-PREFIXBAD, xxxx must start with an alphabetic character to be a yyyy
+PREFIXBAD, xxxx - yyyy zzzz must start with an alphabetic character

 GDE Error: This indicates that an ADD, CHANGE, DELETE, RENAME, or TEMPLATE command specified a REGION or SEGMENT name that does not begin with an alphabetical character. xxxx is the REGION or SEGMENT name. yyyy is the object-type.